MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Power Graphs

-\section{Power graphs}
+\section{Power Graphs}

-In this section, we consider the class of \emph{power graphs} as defined in~\cite{LRZ15} in the context of well-quasi-ordering (WQO) and clique-width.
-Most of the classes that we have seen so far can be shown to not be WQO under the induced subgraph relation; in particular, all word defined classes, unit interval graphs and bipartite permutation graphs can be seen to contain the antichain $\{ I_n \mid n \ge 1\}$ described following Prop.~\ref{prop:hereditary}.
-We do not know whether bichain graphs and split permutation graphs are WQO under induced subgraphs, though they have been shown to not be labeled WQO~\cite{ABLS15}.
-In contrast, the power graphs constitute a class of graphs that is $\hucw$, that \emph{is} WQO under induced subgraph~\cite{LRZ15} and, as we show, is a minimal $\hucw$ class.
-The minimality follows from arguments contained in~\cite{LRZ15}, but was not observed there.
-We now define the class of power graphs, show that they are minimal and then, in the remainder of the section that they admit interpretability of grids.
+In this section, we consider the class of \emph{power graphs} as defined in~\cite{LRZ15} in the context of well-quasi-ordering and clique-width.
+Most of the classes that we have seen so far can be shown to not be well-quasi ordered under the induced subgraph relation.
+In particular, all word-defined classes, unit interval graphs and bipartite permutation graphs can be seen to contain the antichain $\{ I_n \mid n \ge~1\}$ described after Proposition~\ref{prop:hereditary}.
+We do not know whether bichain graphs and split permutation graphs are well-quasi ordered, though it has been shown that their expansion with two labels is not a well-quasi ordered class~\cite{ABLS15}.
+In contrast, power graphs constitute a class of graphs that is $\hucw$, that \emph{is} well-quasi ordered~\cite{LRZ15} and, as we show, is a minimal $\hucw$ class.
+It was introduced precisely to demonstrate an $\hucw$ class that is well-quasi ordered.
+Minimality follows from arguments contained in~\cite{LRZ15}, but was not observed there.
+We now define the class of power graphs.
+We show that they are minimal and then in the remainder of the section show that they admit interpretability of grids.

 For $n \ge 1$, we define the graph $D_n$ as follows.
 The vertex set of $D_n$ is $\left[n\right] = \{1, \ldots, n\}$.
 For each $i < n$, there is an edge between $i$ and $i+1$---we call these \emph{path edges}.
-Furthermore, there is an edge between $i$ and $j$ if the largest power of 2 that divides $i$ is the same as the largest power of 2 that divides $j$---we call these \emph{clique edges}.
-To understand this terminology, note that we can see $D_n$ as consisting of a simple path of length $n$, along with, for each $k$ such that $2^k \leq n$, a clique on all vertices $j = 2^k \cdot (2r + 1)$ for some $r \ge 0$---we call this the \emph{power clique} corresponding to $k$.
+Furthermore, there is an edge between $i$ and $j$ if the largest power of 2 that divides $i$ is the same as the largest power of 2 that divides~$j$---we call these \emph{clique edges}.
+To understand this terminology, note that we can see~$D_n$ as consisting of a simple path of length $n$, along with, for each $k$ such that $2^k \leq n$, a clique on all vertices $j = 2^k \cdot (2r + 1)$ for some $r \ge 0$---we call this the \emph{power clique} corresponding to $k$.
 In particular, taking $k=0$, there is a clique formed by all the odd elements, which we call the \emph{odd clique}.
-Observe that the path edges, which are the only edges with endpoints in different power cliques always have one end point in the odd clique and one outside it.
+An example graph is illustrated in Figure~\ref{fig:power-graphs}.
+Observe that the path edges, which are the only edges with endpoints in different power cliques always have one end point in the odd clique, and one outside it.
 The class of power graphs, denoted {\powergraphs}, is now defined as the hereditary closure of the class $\{ D_n \mid n \ge 1 \}$.